If you don't find answers to your questions below, please e-mail us at email@example.com.

 There will be hydration stations at hubs along along each CicLAvia route.

-The water stations will be set up as taps (water fountains connected to LADWP fire hydrants), so in the spirit of conservation, CicLAvia asks participants to bring their own water bottle.
-There will also be CicLAvia water bottles for sale at all rest stops, courtesy of REI.
+The water stations will be set up as taps (water fountains connected to LADWP fire hydrants), so in the spirit of conservation, CicLAvia asks participants to bring their own reusable water bottle.

 The CicLAvia route does change in order to spread its benefits to as many neighborhoods and people as possible.

-This year, CicLAvia will host three events: CicLAvia - To the Sea on April 21; CicLAvia - Iconic Wilshire Boulevard on June 23; and CicLAvia - Heart of LA on October 6.
+This year, CicLAvia hosts three events: CicLAvia - Iconic Wilshire Boulevard on April 6; CicLAvia - Heart of LA on October 5; and CicLAvia - South LA on December 7.
 Details about the routes and the neighborhoods participating can be found on our Events page.

-CicLAvia is currently working to expand to diverse parts of Los Angeles, including Pomona/Claremont, the Southeast Cities region, West Los Angeles, the San Fernando Valley and the San Gabriel Valley.
+CicLAvia is currently working to expand to diverse parts of Los Angeles County, including Pasadena, Pomona/Claremont, the Southeast Cities region, West Los Angeles, the San Fernando Valley and the San Gabriel Valley.

 No. There is no “start” or “finish.”
 The streets operate as a platform allowing participants to enjoy the space as they see fit.

 Yes.
 Along with skates, rollerblades, etc…Basically anything without a motor (officially marked means of transport for those with disabilities, excepted).
 We ask that you participate responsibly by watching for other participants and by wearing a helmet.

 Yes.
 CicLAvia is for everyone – especially children and their families.
 There will be ample space for strollers along the route.

-There are lots of activities along the route that don't require a bike. in the past there has been dodge ball, yoga classes, capoeira performances, parades, marches, etc.
+There are lots of activities along the route that don't require a bike, especially in our pedestrian zones.

 Yes.
 With no starting point, individuals requiring handicap-accessible areas can enter wherever.
 There are minimal inclines along each route and any portion deemed steep will have proper signage.